LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: LayerScope Design

 \subsubsection{Network Architecture of LLaPor}

-Building on the analysis in Section~\ref{21}, we collect the hidden state \( a \), the indices of the activated experts \( expert_i \), and their corresponding weights \( w_i \) per layer as feature variables during the offline phase.
-At training time, we use the previous-layer features to predict expert activations in the current layer.

 LLaPor is inspired by the native MoE gating network but builds an independent lightweight predictor for every MoE block.
 As shown in Figure~\ref{figure9}, LLaPor first compresses the hidden state \( a \) with Principal Component Analysis (PCA) to cut training cost, then fuses the reduced features.
 Instead of the single linear transform used in the gating network, each linear block in LLaPor consists of a linear layer, GELU activation, and Dropout for more robust feature learning.
 Reflecting the layer-group differentiation in MoE models, predictors assigned to the input and output groups use shallow networks to avoid over-fitting on the noisier features typical of these layers.
 Predictors for the middle groups are deeper and contain an additional residual block composed of stacked linear layers, GELU activations and dropout; a gating unit modulates this block to capture the influence of the hidden state \( a \) on expert activation.